-ECRs are risk-focused reviews by PwC international teams of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit or non-audit assurance reports.
+EQRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit or non-audit assurance reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
 Generally each signer is reviewed at least once every two years, unless a more frequent review is required based on the profile of that signer's client engagements.

-Reviews are led by experienced audit partners from international PwC network member firms, supported by objective teams of partners, directors, and senior managers and other specialists.
+Reviews are led by experienced audit partners, supported by objective teams of partners, directors, and senior managers and other specialists.
+EQR reviewers may be sourced from other PwC firms if needed to provide appropriate expertise or objectivity.
 Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
 The network inspection team supports review teams on consistent application of guidance on classification of engagement findings and engagement assessments across the network.